 NATURE & SURROUNDINGS

-Besides your studio practice, there are many incredible things to do during your stay at La Sierra Artist Residency.
+There are many incredible things to do during your stay at La Sierra Artist Residency.
 The surrounding areas, Parque Nacional Tayrona and the Sierra Nevada Mountains, offer unique experiences for those looking for adventure and for those just looking to take in the natural surroundings.

 Some activities and places to enjoy include: